-MARTINEZ-RUEDA, JUAN (2008) Predictive equations to estimate Arias Intensity and cumulative absolute velocity as a function of Housner Intensity In: 2008 Seismic engineering conference commemorating the 1908 Messina and Reggio Calabria earthquake, Reggio Calabria, Italy, 8-11 July, 2008.Full text not available from this repository.
+Martinez-Rueda, Juan, Moutsokapas, G. and Tsantali, E. (2008) Predictive equations to estimate Arias Intensity and cumulative absolute velocity as a function of Housner Intensity In: 2008 Seismic engineering conference commemorating the 1908 Messina and Reggio Calabria earthquake, Reggio Calabria, Italy, 8-11 July, 2008.Full text not available from this repository.

 This paper deals with the development of empirical relationships for the estimation of Arias Intensity and Cumulative Absolute Velocity as a function of Housner Intensity.
 These ground motion parameters are evaluated for a data set of natural accelerograms previously used in the calibration of attenuation equations in Europe and the Middle East.
 The family of the predictive equations proposed account for different combinations of seismic site (rock, stiff soil, or soft soil) and fault mechanism (normal, strike-slip, or thrust).
 Once the target Housner Intensity has been defined in frequency domain, the proposed equations can be applied to estimate the target instrumental intensity of the seismic input in time domain.

 |Item Type:||Contribution to conference proceedings in the public domain ( Full Paper)|

 |Uncontrolled Keywords:||Housner Intensity; Arias Intensity; Cumulative Absolute Velocity|

 |Subjects:||F000 Physical Sciences > F800 Physical Geography and Environmental Sciences

 H000 Engineering > H200 Civil Engineering > H210 Structural Engineering

 H000 Engineering > H200 Civil Engineering > H250 Geotechnical Engineering